 Martin Postma joined the CNU Colorado board as a representative of the public sector.
 Martin is a senior policy analyst at the City of Thornton and has extensive experience using the tools of economic development, city planning, and urban renewal to expand employment, improve the built environment, and enhance the lives of Thornton’s citizens.
 Martin holds a Masters of Public Administration, is a Certified Economic Developer, a LEED Green Associate, and an accredited member of the Congress for the New Urbanism.
 Martin is also a dedicated Rotarian, having led multiple international humanitarian missions focused on education, medical services, and citizen diplomacy.
 One of his most notable moments was speaking at United Nations headquarters about primary education in developing nations.

-CNU Colorado Member at Large
+CNU Colorado Board Member

 The Advisory Board supports the Board of Directors by providing high level guidance on the work and mission of the Colorado Chapter.